Matt Weir North American b.1980

 2001 Barney Bright Memorial Award for Sculpture.
 Louisville Visual Arts Association Water Tower Regional Juried Exhibition.
 Louisville, KY.

 2011 Forecastle Festival Louisville, KY.
-Curator and designer with Bruce Linn, Mike Ratterman and Joey Yates.
+Curator with Bruce Linn, Mike Ratterman and Joey Yates.

 2004 – 2006 Prototype sculptor for Ideas Etc Inc. Louisville, KY